-From 1986 to 1993, there were 4 Legend of Zelda games released.
+From 1986 to 1993, there was four Legend of Zelda games released.
 After 1993’s Link’s Awakening on GameBoy, fans were excited to see what Nintendo would come out with next for our hero Link.

 1994 came and went.